-If there is no student ID label available for the student, all information on the student demographic data grid must be marked on the test booklet (grade 3) or answer document (grades 4-high school) using a wooden No. 2 pencil.
-If there is a label for a student, only box A will be completed.
+All information on the student demographic data grid must be marked on the test booklet (grade 3) or answer document (grades 4-high school) using a wooden No. 2 pencil.

-Table 3.2 Instructions for Hand Gridding Demographic Pages (complete all fields if there is not a label)
+Table 3.2 Instructions for Hand Gridding Demographic Pages (complete all fields)

 Вох Description Instructions A Student Name, School Name, District/LEA Name Test Administrators will instruct students to write their names in this box during administration.
 Students will not be instructed to fill in the school or district name and are not required to do so. В Student Name Using the student's legal name, print the student's last name in the row of boxes under the section for "Last Name."
 Print only one letter in each box, beginning in the first box on the left (i.e., left justified).
 If there are not enough boxes for all of the letters in the student's last name, leave off the letters at the end.
 Print the student's first name in the row of boxes under the section for "First Name."
 Do not use a nickname.
 Print only one letter in each box, beginning in the first box on the left (i.e., left justified).
 If there are not enough boxes for all of the letters in the student's first name, leave off the letters at the end.
 Print the first letter of the student's middle name in the box under the section for "MI."
 Leave the box blank if the student does not have a middle name.
 Fill in the appropriate bubble in the column under each letter in the student's name.
-If there are any blank boxes at the end of their name, fill in the empty bubbles at the top of the column.

-Вох Description Instructions С Student ID labels If a school does not have a pre-printed student ID label, this box should remain blank.
+If there are any blank boxes at the end of their name, fill in the empty bubbles at the top of the column. С Student ID labels If a school does not have a pre-printed student ID label, this box should remain blank.
 D Gender Fill in the bubble that corresponds to the student's gender.
 E Date of Birth Fill in the bubbles for the Day, Month, and Year for the student's date of birth.
 For example, if the student was born March 2, 2001, fill in the bubbles for 0 and 2 in the Day column, for the month of March designated by "Mar" in the Month column, and the bubble for 2, 0, 0, and 1 in the Year column.
 F State Student Identifier Enter the student's State Student ID Number in the boxes at the top of the columns.
 Fill in the appropriate bubble in the column under each number beginning in the first box on the left (i.e., left justified).